Nurturing Creativity & Imagination

-* Children who are creative and critical thinkers; when they encounter a problem, they are able to find ways to solve it without being told what to do.
+* Children who are creative when they encounter a problem, they are able to find ways to solve it without being told what to do.

 * It is important to encourage children to be creative in many ways: coloring books, music and dance lessons, and participating in educational field trips etc.

-* Field trips to new places such as the library, fire station, bread factory etc. - offer excellent opportunities for learning.
+* Educational trips to new places such as the library, fire station, bread factory etc. - offer excellent opportunities for learning.

-* Educational trips stimulates children's sense of wonder and curiosity.
-Even when the place seems boring to adults such as a fruit stand, it can hold the children's interest.
+* Outdoor Adventures Educational trips stimulates children's sense of wonder and curiosity.
+It can hold the children's interest.

 Nurturing Independent Thinkers